aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

 * 1) Labeling on the go and would have more intuition what my model was and wasn't understanding well.
 * 2) Refining the concept-space of what constituted a reasonable recognition of an image containing poison oak since this could include multiple plants.
 * 3) Have a reason to go on more hikes.

+#### Object Detections Vs Classification
+The question arises as to why we refrain from treating this issue strictly as an object detection problem.
+In an ideal scenario, you would draw a bounding box encapsulating the identified leaf or plant.
+However, anchoring the project in a practical use-case: an individual equipped with a cell-phone who wants to maintain their distance from the plant in question.
+As they incrementally approaches, their certainty concerning the classification converges.

 #### Labeling Process